isomerpages/moe-mtls-old/pages/discoveryland.md

 #### Ecopond
 <img src="/images/Discoveryland_Wetland.png" alt="" style="width:350px;" />
 <p align="justify">
 Walk along the Ecopond and discover various hidden insects among the rocks, trees and plants.
-You have to lift, turn and slide to uncover the hidden insects, so take your time to discover and learn the insect’s name in mother tongues.
+Lift, turn and slide to uncover the hidden insects.
+So take your time to discover and learn the names of these insects in your mother tongues.
 </p>